enriquearagon5/eAgCloud.github.io/acerca-de.md

 published: true
 ---

-Mi nombre es Antonio Cambronero Sánchez y éste es mi miniblog personal.
+My name is Antonio Cambronero Sánchez and this is my personal blog in english.

-### Más información
+### More information

-Soy informático, blogger y profesor, con más de 20 años de experiencia en departamentos de soporte técnico informático, análisis de sistemas, productividad, optimización de procesos, atención al cliente y formación, en empresas multinacionales.
+I am a computer scientist and specialist in #WordPress, with more than 25 years of experience in computer technical support departments, systems analysis, productivity, process optimization, customer service and training, in multinational companies.
+Defender of #minimalism and slow blogging.
+Addicted to #productivity.
+I believe in living life with intention and purpose.

-- Fundador del blog **Blogpocket** (25-1-2001).
+- Founder of the blog **Blogpocket** (25-1-2001).
-- Autor del libro: **“Manual imprescindible de Twitter”** (Ed.
+- Author of the book: **"Indispensable Twitter Manual"** (Ed.
 Anaya Multimedia, 2012).
-- Profesor del Posgrado en Comunicación Digital y Social Media, en **Inesdi Digital Business School**.
+- Professor of the Postgraduate Course in Digital Communication and Social Media, at **Inesdi Digital Business School**.
-- Investigador, asesor, autor y Blogging Coach en **Blogpocket**.

-### Publico artículos, newsletter, podcast y vídeos en:
+- TOP 100 influencer in Spanish according to Forbes 2021, technology section.
+- Researcher, adviser, author and consultant at Blogpocket.

+### I publish articles, newsletters, podcasts and videos on:

 - [Blogpocket](https://www.blogpocket.com)

-### Estoy en:
+### I'm in:

 - [Mastodon](https://federate.social/@blogpocket)
 - [Twitter](https://www.twitter.com/blogpocket)
 - [LinkedIn](https://www.linkedin.com/in/antoniocambronero/)

-### Contacto
+### Contact:

 [blogpocket(at)gmail.com](mailto:blogpocket@gmail.com)